 How you will be assessed

-All units are assessed through practical assignments.
+All assessment criteria units are internally assessed through subject practical assignments.

 There are no examinations or external assessments on this course.